-Loss and settlement expense ratio
+Losses and settlement expense ratio

-The loss and settlement expense ratio is the ratio (expressed as a percentage) of loss and settlement expenses incurred to premiums earned.
-We measure the loss ratio on an accident year and calendar year loss basis to measure underwriting profitability.
-An accident year loss ratio measures loss and loss adjustment expenses for insured events occurring in a particular year, regardless of when they are reported, as a percentage of premiums earned during that year.
-A calendar year loss ratio measures loss and settlement expense for insured events occurring during a particular year and the change in loss reserves from prior accident years as a percentage of premiums earned during that year.
+The losses and settlement expense ratio is the ratio (expressed as a percentage) of losses and settlement expenses incurred to premiums earned.
+We measure the losses and settlement expense ratio on an accident year and calendar year loss basis to measure underwriting profitability.
+An accident year losses and settlement expense ratio measures losses and settlement expenses for insured events occurring in a particular year, regardless of when they are reported, as a percentage of premiums earned during that year.
+A calendar year losses and settlement expense ratio measures losses and settlement expense for insured events occurring during a particular year and the change in loss reserves from prior accident years as a percentage of premiums earned during that year.